Skip to main content

 Stage 1

 The first step is to get you trained up!
-Enjoy a mix of self-paced online learning and face-to-face sessions over a 3-month period as well as some observation shifts.
+Enjoy a mix of self-paced online learning and face-to-face sessions, as well as some observation shifts and assessments.

 Stage 2